okeeffed/cheat-sheets/Advanced-React-Redux.md

 }
 ```

 Using `Postman`, we can then make a `signup` attempt, grab the token and then try make a get request to `/`.
+If we add a header `authorization` and add in the token we get, we can see that we will get success.